Mel Blount: Legacy

 In 1989, Blount was inducted into the Pro Football Hall of Fame and the Louisiana Sports Hall of Fame.
 He was inducted in the Georgia Sports Hall of Fame in 1990 and the Black College Football Hall of Fame in 2011.
 In 1994, he was named to the NFL's 75th anniversary All-Time team.
 In 1999, he was ranked number 36 on The Sporting News list of the 100 Greatest Football Players.
+In 2019, he was named to the NFL 100th Anniversary All Time Team and was one of only ten defensive players to be selected unanimously.

 Blount has two daughters, Shuntel and Tanisia, and five sons: Norris, Dedrick, Akil, Jibri, and Khalid.

 His son Akil played college football at Florida A&M and was signed as an undrafted free agent by the Miami Dolphins.
 Jibri played college basketball at Cleveland State before transferring to play for North Carolina Central University.
 His youngest son, Khalid Blount, is a football player who was ranked as a two-star recruit by Rivals before attending Duquesne University.

 Blount currently resides in Buffalo Township, on a 303 acre farm that includes the site of his former youth home.